Velriana Hypaxes

 < Failure: You deal half your precise strike damage to the target.
 This damage type is that of the weapon or unarmed attack you used for the Strike.

 Unbalancing Finisher: [◆] You attack with a flashy assault that leaves your target off balance.
 Make a melee Strike.
-If you hit and deal damage, the target is flat-footed until the end of your next turn.
+If you hit and deal damage, the target is off-guard until the end of your next turn.

 Tumble Through [◆] (move): You Stride up to your Speed.
 During this movement, you can try to move through the space of one enemy.
 Attempt an Acrobatics check against the enemy’s Reflex DC as soon as you try to enter its space.
 You can Tumble Through using Climb, Fly, Swim, or another action instead of Stride in the appropriate environment.